martinr9315/gpt-sticker-selection/README.md

 The list contains `3,770` tokens.

 #### **Formatting ChatGPT Outputs: Challenges & Solutions**
-- **Phrase Selection**: Despite emphasizing the use of only the provided list, the model sometimes creates its own phrases.
+- **Phrase Selection**: To ensure that ChatGPT chooses phrases strictly from the provided list, it was imperative to emphasize picking only from the given list.
+Despite these efforts, the model occasionally invents its own phrases.
+This behavior underscores that the model is inherently designed for generation rather than making decisions from large datasets.
-- **Output Format**: Requesting outputs as structured data (like JSON) led to more consistent results than formatted text.
+- **Output Format**: Achieving a consistent output format was challenging.
+A breakthrough was realized when we specifically requested outputs in the form of structured data, such as JSON.
+The general guideline inferred was that asking for standardized formats (like JSON, CSV) yields better consistency than merely formatted text.
-- **Standardizing Answers**: Defining word limits and logical progression (like theme identification) improved output accuracy.
+- **Standardizing Answers**:  Setting a specific number of words for the output assisted in standardizing answers.
+Additionally, specifying intermediate logical steps, like identifying a theme before selecting phrases, added coherence to the model's outputs.
+This added step strikes a balance between increased token count and enhanced accuracy from the model's self-explanation.
-- **Number of Responses**: Specifying the required number of responses or explicitly defining the count in prompts was essential to get multiple sets of captions.
+- **Number of Responses**: An ongoing challenge was ensuring the model recognized the need to produce multiple sets of captions (spreads).
+Solutions included explicitly asking the model to recognize the number of spreads or directly specifying the count in the prompt.
+Despite these efforts, the model sometimes returned only one response, indicating the need for additional checks.

 #### **Model Selection Rationale**
 - **Token Capacity**: The `gpt-3.5-turbo-16k` model was chosen due to nearing the 4k token limit with just the phrases.